If you’re experiencing problems with school or just life, you can get help. Take advantage of services on campus or in the community.

 - Other financial concerns and resources

 The College has small emergency grants and short-term loans available to help students through emergency situations.
-The rule limiting students to one emergency grant or loan per academic year has been lifted for Spring 2020.
 Find out about emergency funds and apply online.

-If you’re having financial difficulty in Spring 2020, contact the Financial Aid Office right away.
+If you’re having financial difficulty, contact the Financial Aid Office right away.
 It’s easier to get assistance early in the quarter compared to later.
 If you or your family has lost income, you may be eligible for additional aid.
 Email your concerns and questions to firstname.lastname@example.org.

 Social services options